auttaja/gommand/docs/commands.md

 - `GetPermissionValidators() []PermissionValidator`: Gets the permission validators of the command.
 This can't be nil.
 - `GetArgTransformers() []ArgTransformer`: Gets the argument transformers of the command.
 - `GetMiddleware() []Middleware`: Get the middleware of the command.
 This cannot be nil.
+- `GetCooldown() Cooldown`: Get the cooldown interface for this command.
+You should keep the result of this as nil if you don't want a cooldown.
 - `Init()`: Called to initialise the interface.
 - `CommandFunction(ctx *Context) error`: The main function for the command.